Siri is Apple's voice-controlled personal assistant and she, or he, has been around for several years now.

 Siri Voice options for gender and dialect depend on the language you pick.

-Within these Siri settings is also where you can allow or disallow the "Hey Siri" command.
+Within these Siri settings is also where you can allow or disallow the "Hey Siri" command, as well as view Siri Shortcuts, and decide if you want to allow Siri when your device is locked.